“And suddenly you know… It’s time to start something new and trust the magic of beginnings.”

 Why not?!
 I don’t have anything tying me down right now (kids, pets, mortgage) so I figured now was as good of a time as any to take advantage of such a neat job opportunity!
 I’ve looked into doing Remote Year as a true remote (not working with the company) for the last few years and honestly, the 12-month itineraries just never worked for me at the time.
 I’m in the phase of life where all of my close friends are getting married and it’s a personal priority for me to get to be there for their big days, and an honor to stand up in their weddings.
 I would have been looking at large airfare bills flying back and forth between the program and weddings, so it just never really felt like the right time.
 So when I found out about their 4-month itineraries, and this opportunity lined up perfectly with me not having any major obligations I’d have to miss out on, I couldn’t say no!

 “How did you decide you wanted to do this?”

 It’s honestly a freaky story.
 An “ask and you shall receive” and a “leap and the net will appear” situation.
-It gives me goose bumps even thinking about how it all went down!
+It gives me goosebumps even thinking about how it all went down!
 Not to leave you hanging (or am I?), but this Q&A is nearing novel status, so I’ll save this for another blog post.

 I hope this helps to explain everything!
-Thank you so much to the hundreds of people that submitted questions on Instagram.
+Thank you so much to the hundreds of people who submitted questions on Instagram.
 I tried my best to condense and answer them all, but I’d love to chat more if you have any other specific questions.
 (And I’d especially love to chat if you’re considering the program yourself!)
 I hope you’ll follow along these next four months, I think it’s going to be quite the adventure.